 Let’s break this down into parts.
 We have an entire article devoted to the many companies, activities, and restaurants that should be on your Silicon Valley innovation tour bucket list, so hang tight!

 Companies to See

 Now we can discuss some of the top companies to visit.
 Keep in mind that when you reach out to these companies for meetings, you’ll want to align the innovation interests of your company with the ones that you’re visiting, such that every meeting is a mutually beneficial introduction for both parties.

-Google (or Alphabet Inc) as we know started as an incredible search engine turned into a technology powerhouse spanning every aspect of our lives from self-driving cars, life-extension, space exploration, scientific research, connectivity, AI and more.
+Google (or Alphabet Inc) as we know started as an incredible search engine and turned into a technology powerhouse spanning every aspect of our lives from self-driving cars, life extension, space exploration, scientific research, connectivity, AI, and more.
 They are particularly keen on meeting with innovators visiting the area, so definitely research who you want to talk to and reach out!

 There are also companies like Salesforce and Amazon that have worked to establish a brand beyond their central product.
-Salesforce is a well established CRM that also focuses heavily on connecting professionals across the many companies they work with.
+Salesforce is a well-established, small business CRM that also focuses heavily on connecting professionals across the many companies they work with.
 They also do a lot of educational work for their interns and members of the industries that they serve.
 Similarly, Amazon has reached beyond its e-commerce platform to be a resource for consumers in many other ways.
-Amazon now has a streaming platform, an influencer portal, and significant architecture for software development and deployment that owns over 42% of cloud market and growing.
+Amazon now has a streaming platform, an influencer portal, tools for e-commerce, and significant architecture for software development (ie. e-commerce CRM) and deployment that owns over 42% of the cloud market and growing.
 To paraphrase the German statesman Klemens von Metternich, “when Amazon sneezes, the Internet catches a cold.”

 WeWork, an example of a coworking space for startups in San Francisco